Professional-Kate/congenial-octo-fishstick/Modules/Currency/README.md

 ﻿# Modules/Currency
-The `Currency` module stores player currency and mutates them on request.
+The `Currency` module stores player currency and mutates them on a `CurrencyUpdate`.

-Each `Currency` object just contain their `uint amount`.
+---

 ## Contracts